cake-tools/ClickExportTool/README.md

   * In your terminal run `aws config`.
 It will ask you a few questions requiring you to provide an AWS access key and secret key as well as your default region.

 3. Fill in each empty quote in `settings.py`
+	* If you are using the Conversion Export Tool, make sure that your SQS queue and S3 buckets are different from those used in the Conversion Export Tool.

 4. Run the web interface
   * In the main cake click tools directory, run the command 'python run.py', this starts the Flask web server for the web interface.